Let him overpower and occupy Ukraine, amass more to his vast kingdom, and paint how he paints his ‘red’ sprawling empire.

 Worst of all, when we momentarily grasp the feelings of an innocent child gazing at the rolling scene of devastation, destruction, and deaths.

 If asked, “do you know or understand all this, and why the war around?”

 Children have rights too that include their survival and best interests.

-At least for the sake of a tender, ignorant child, representing the next generation inhabiting the planet earth, the call of humanity seeks an immediate stop of the brutal war, even if it means to surrender.
+At least for the sake of a tender, ignorant child, representing the next generation inhabiting the planet earth, the call of humanity seeks an immediate stop to the brutal war, even if it means surrendering.

 Surrendering sounds like defeat.

 But in this defeat lies the victory, a liberation from the horrors of war.